 The phone comes with an appealing design.
 Although it wrapped around with plastic material, it feels as premium as a glass back.
 And with the triple-tone color gradient, the handset looks quite stunning.

 The Helio P70 processor is a capable chipset.
 So the performance is quite smooth.
 And with the 4GB RAM on the board, you can also multitask between a number of apps without an issue.
 But while playing graphics-enriched games like PUBG, you can get smooth performance only at low settings.
 On high settings, you will start to notice some stutters.

 Cameras on the device are impressive.
 Be it a normal image, portrait or selfies, you get decent colors and sharpness.
 However, the images look overprocessed at times.
 And the lack of ultra-wide-angle lens is dearly missed on this device.

 Battery life is decent on the device and you also get a fast charger inside the box.
-So there is nothing to worry on that part.
+So there is nothing to worry about that part.
 But there is still Micro USB port, which looks quite outdated these days.

 - Display: 6.53-inch LTPS IPS LCD Full HD+ display, 19.5:9 aspect ratio